grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Get started/02 Running xk6-browser.md

 ## Assertions

-There are two ways to add assertions in your browser script:
+You can add assertions in your browser script via:
-1. Using checks, as mentioned in the previous section
+1. Checks, as mentioned in the previous section
-2. Using [k6chaijs](https://k6.io/docs/javascript-api/jslib/k6chaijs/) for a more BDD (Behavior Driven Development) or TDD (Test Driven Development) style
+2. [k6chaijs](https://k6.io/docs/javascript-api/jslib/k6chaijs/) for a more BDD (Behavior Driven Development) or TDD (Test Driven Development) style

   <CodeGroup labels={["script.js"]} lineNumbers={[true]}>